The 2026 Urban Tree Festival

 11.00am - 12.30pm - Lesnes Abbey Woods - Time Travelling though Nature nature - A circular guided walk through Lesnes Abbey Woods exploring its ancient woodland, from prehistoric origins to Roman, medieval and Victorian history.

-12.00noon - 1.00pm (TBC) - Sunshade And Shadow Street Survey, Webinar - Creating comfort zones through mapped tree planting, this project links UK and Nigeria via live dialogue to promote shade, sustainable streets and diaspora-supported planting initiatives.
+12.00noon - 1.00pm - Sunshade & Shadow Street Survey, Webinar -Creating comfort zones through mapped tree planting, this project links UK and Nigeria via live dialogue to promote shade, sustainable streets and diaspora-supported planting initiatives.
 Also on Sunday 17th May.

 6.00pm - 8.00pm - Witches & Beeches of Epping Forest: A Walk with Dark Tales & Sinister Facts - A storytelling walk in Epping Forest with Kamila Wielebska, uncovering its ancient trees, eerie folklore and dark histories.